Fei Comodo: Formation and early years

 Fei Comodo formed in May 2003 with an original line-up consisting of Marc Halls (vocals and guitar), Will Phillipson (guitar), Phil Walker (bass) and Richard Duvale (drums).
 After a series of line up changes, they finally recruited their current line up with Mike Curtis (guitar) being added and bass being inherited by Jay Styler and drums by Rob Clemson.

 During this period, the band released four EPs, Fei Comodo, One Man Stands Alive, This One's for Us and Go, Go!
 Emo Rangers.
 One of their first gigs was at the infamous 'Whoopfest' event in the New Windmill Hall in Upminster.
 In September 2007, Fei Comodo toured as support for fellow Essex band InMe.

 They All Have Two Faces (2008–2011)

 In September 2008, they released a mini-album titled They All Have Two Faces.
 Following that the band supported Blessed by a Broken Heart in December 2008 and embarked on a headline tour in February/March 2009 to promote the mini-album.

-In 2009, the band landed a spot playing in the on the third stage in the Red Bull tent at Download Festival and in October, Fei Comodo played Freestyle Festival as one of the headlining bands on the main stage alongside CKY.
+In 2009, the band landed a spot playing on the third stage in the Red Bull tent at Download Festival and in October, Fei Comodo played Freestyle Festival as one of the headlining bands on the main stage alongside CKY.
 The band were nominated for 'Best British Newcomer' at the Kerrang!
 Awards 2009.
 In 2010, Fei Comodo performed at Sonisphere.